ridethebikebus/bikebuspdx/README.md

 Note that the images are checked in, because we may need to delete Jotform reponses, which would delete the uploaded images.

+The form has an 'unlist' question; if the answer is non-empty, the bus is not listed on the website any longer.

 ## Original Theme

 This site originally used the Aditu theme.
 It's been customized heavily but referring to the original